Trench-foot/SPT-Dynamic-Goons/README.md

   "rotationInterval": 180
 }
 ```

+- `preventSameMapRotation`: \
+  Prevents the Goons from rotating to the same map consecutively.
+  - `true`: The goons will always rotate to a different map.
-- preventSameMapRotation: If enabled, the Goons will not be able to rotate to the same map they were on previously I.E Customs => Customs
+  - `false`: The Goons will be able to rotate to the same map they were on previously I.E Customs → Customs.
+- `rotationInterval`: \
-- rotationInterval: Maximum amount of time they can stay a map in minutes, the longer they stay on a map, the higher the chances of them rotating.
+  Maximum time (in minutes) the Goons can stay on a map.
+  - Default `180` minutes (3 hours).
+The longer they stay on a map, the higher the chance they will rotate to a new one after a raid.

 ## Rotation

 On server start, the mod will evaluates whether the Goons should rotate based on how long they’ve stayed on their current map.
 The rotation chance increases as they approach their rotation time limit and is capped at 100%.
-B
-y default, the Goons stay on a map for roughly 3 hours.
+By default, the Goons will typically stay on a map for roughly 3 hours.
 Rotations only happen at the **server start** or **end of raid**.

 ## Credits